ladartcreativeagency/ChristensonOrtho/README.md

 ## Other Thoughts:

  [ - ] Create mailchimp account if they have an email list of patients for effecient communications

+ [ - ] Could offer a payment calculator like the one here http://www.invisalign.com/cost